brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 38 bht.md

 # Matthew 10:38 Commentary Help Text

 ## BHT:
-Taking up one's cross involves accepting and enduring the challenges of following Christ, even at the expense of personal comfort.
-It means making choices that align with God's will and avoiding actions that go against His commandments.
-The concept of taking up one's cross is emphasized in multiple passages of the Bible, highlighting its significance in the teachings of Jesus.
-This entails embracing the difficulties and sacrifices that come with being a disciple of Christ and faithfully following His example.
+To be a disciple of Christ, we must be prepared to endure trials and burdens for His sake.
+The cross, a symbol of suffering and shame, is an important concept in this verse.
+It signifies the challenges and afflictions we face when following Christ.
+Just as Jesus carried His own cross to the place of execution, we too must be willing to bear our own crosses and face the difficulties that come with being His disciples.
+These crosses may vary for each person but are necessary to conform to His example and follow in His footsteps.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "It was no Jewish proverb (for crucifixion was not a Jewish punishment), no common saying, which our Lord here and so often utters."
+2. "He does not here plainly mention His Cross; but leaves it to be understood."
+3. "Seeing then that we do thus understand it, his inference has no value for us."

 ### Jamieson Fausset Brown:
-1. "And he that taketh not his cross, and followeth after me, is not worthy of me."
-2. "We have become so accustomed to this expression 'taking up one's cross' in the sense of 'being prepared for trials in general for Christ's sake,' that we are apt to lose sight of its primary and proper sense here."
+1. "taking up one's cross"—in the sense of "being prepared for trials in general for Christ's sake"
-3. "A preparedness to go forth even to crucifixion, as when our Lord had to bear His own cross on His way to Calvary."
+2. "a preparedness to go forth even to crucifixion"
+3. "a saying the more remarkable as our Lord had not as yet given a hint that He would die this death"

+### Albert Barnes:
+1. "The cross was usually composed of two rough beams of wood, united in the form of this figure of a cross.
+It was an instrument of death."

+2. "To carry it was burdensome, was disgraceful, was trying to the feelings, was an addition to the punishment."

+3. "So 'to carry the cross' is a figurative expression, denoting that we must endure whatever is burdensome, or is trying, or is considered disgraceful, in following Christ."

+### Marvin Vincent:
+1. "His cross: his own.
+All are not alike.
+There are different crosses for different disciples."
+2. "The figure itself was borrowed from the practice which compelled criminals to bear their own cross to the place of execution."
+3. "The English proverb runs: 'Every cross hath its inscription' - the name of him for whom it is shaped."

 ### John Calvin:
 1. "We cannot be reckoned his disciples unless we are prepared to endure many afflictions."